theprocessguru/CBA/MYT_AUTOMATION_CUSTOM_FIELDS_SETUP.md

 - Field names are case-sensitive - use exactly as shown
 - Some fields store JSON data as text - these will need special handling in automations
-- Date fields should use the Date or Date/Time type in GHL
+- Date fields should use the Date or Date/Time type in MyT Automation
 - Multi-select fields can be implemented as tags or comma-separated text fields
 - Consider creating separate pipelines for different participant types (Attendees, Speakers, Exhibitors, etc.)